 Elsewhere in the escape galaxy: This game has a quite unique scenario.
 The closest that comes to my mind, in terms of both eerie atmosphere and interest of scenario, would be Beneath the Surface at the (now defunct) Outbreak Escape Games in Toronto.

-Game played in July 2019 (Photo and text: Perplexity)
+Game played in July 2019 (Photo and introduction text: Perplexity)